In this blog we will discuss about new feature of Magento 2 Plugins. There is a design pattern called ‘Interception’ used in Plugins.

 Interception is inserting code dynamically without changing the original class behaviour.
 In this process code is dynamically inserted between the calling code and the target object.

-In Magento2 we can create and use three types of Plugin.
+We can create and use three types of Magento 2 Plugins.

 1. Before Listener